From BR Bullpen

 Tsuyoshi Yoda is a former Nippon Professional Baseball and minor league pitcher who played in Japan in the 1990s and in the San Diego Padres organization in 1996.
 He was hampered by circulatory and elbow problems in his career.

 With the Dragons in 1990, he made 50 appearances, saving 31 games (leading the Central League) with a 4-5 record and posting a 3.26 ERA.
 He gave up only 64 hits in 88 1/3 innings.
 He was the Central League's Rookie of the Year and Fireman of the Year and also made the All-Star team.
+He set a NPB record for saves that stood for 25 years before Yasuaki Yamasaki broke it.
 He made 29 appearances in 1991, losing 3 games (winning none), saving two games and posting a 3.18 ERA.

 In 1992, Yoda appeared in 41 games, saving 23 of them and posting a 3.48 ERA.
 He was 2-5 but struck out 69 while allowing 60 hits in 72 1/3 IP.
 He made his second and last CL All-Star team.
 Over the next three seasons (1993-1995), he would appear in only 15, seven and five games, respectively, and post ERAs of 9.78, 12.00 and 12.00, respectively as he battled injuries.